-Midwest Museum of American Art showcases its treasures for Elkhart County
+Midwest Museum of American Art showcases its treasures and finances for Elkhart County

 By Marshall V. King